 Sixt offers premium, affordable car rental deals in Croatia.
-Our fleet consists of a large selection of rental cars from leading brands, and we have a full range styles to cater to your mobility needs.
-What you can read below aims to give you the right information about how to rent a car in Croatia.
-We have travel tips and advice on how to make the most of your car rental.
+Our fleet consists of a large selection of rental cars from leading brands, and we have a full range of styles to cater to your mobility needs.
 Croatia has so much to offer visitors and with our numerous branches we are ready to get you on the road and your travel adventure underway!

 If you are under 22 or over 70 years of age, a surcharge is applicable please see the rental information on the booking page for more information.
 To rent a car with Sixt in Croatia you must have been driving for at least 2 years.

 Payment for your car rental in Croatia must be done via credit card.
 Sixt accepts all major credit cards and AirPlus, while all prepaid and debit cards (such as VISA Electron) are not accepted.
 The payment method must have been issued in the name of the driver and this must be presented at the time of vehicle pick-up and be valid at this time.

 In the event of an accident, please inform the police immediately.
 It does not matter whether the vehicle is only slightly damaged, the accident was self-inflicted or if no other vehicles were involved.
 Please fill out the accident report that was provided to you with your rental documents and report any damage to the vehicle directly to Sixt during the rental period.
 For general emergencies in Croatia call 112, for police 192 and for roadside help 1987.

 Crossing borders to most European countries is allowed including Italy, Austria, Slovenia and Hungary.
 A surcharge for crossing borders is applicable and for some models additional branch permission is required.
 Please check our Rental Information page for more details on the countries included and the surcharge.